BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip/README.md

   using Bot.Builder.Community.Adapters.Infobip;
 ```

-### Incoming Whatsapp message requests to Bot Framework Activity mapping
+### Incoming WhatsApp message requests to Bot Framework Activity mapping

-All messages sent by end-user Infobip will forward to your endpoint.
-End-users can send to your bot several different message types.
+All messages sent by the end user, Infobip will forward to your endpoint.
+End users can send to your bot several different message types.
 You can read about the different message types [in the Infobip developer documentation](https://dev.infobip.com/#programmable-communications/omni-failover/receive-incoming-messages).

 Here are details about common details for all Activity types: